evilfer/react-anything/README.md

 facilitate using React to manipulate any other elements.
 In other words, it helps creating React applications where there is no DOM or mobile views.

-This library was first developed to support `react-phaser`.
+This library was first developed to support [react-phaser](https://github.com/evilfer/react-phaser).

 Most likely `react-anything` will be soon obsolete, since it seems that React will eventually implement a complete DOM-free version.